Sheko100/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

-# Project about the Web Infastructure design
+# Project about the Web Infrastructure design